Cash Vs Accrual Basis

 Pros:

-• Accrual basis accounting provides a more accurate picture of a company’s financial position, as it takes into account both current and future transactions.
+1. Comprehensive Financial Snapshot: Accrual basis accounting offers a more comprehensive view of your company’s financial position by considering both current and future transactions.

 Cons:

-• Accrual basis accounting is more complex than cash basis accounting, making it more difficult to understand and use.
+1. Complexity: Accrual basis accounting is more complex and may require more effort to understand and implement.

 Understanding the Impact of Cash vs Accrual Basis Accounting on Your Business